not-alone/OneDrive/README.md

 The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

-    -v /OneDriveConf - This is where the OneDrive Client will store it's config.
+    -v your_config_directory:/OneDriveConf - This is where the OneDrive Client will store it's config.
-    -v /OneDriveData - This is the folder that will be synced with OneDrive -e PGID - for GroupID - This should match the GID of the user who owns the local files -e PUID - for UserID - This should match the UID of the user who owns the local files
+    -v our_data_directory:/OneDriveData - This is the folder that will be synced with OneDrive -e PGID=1000 - for GroupID - This should match the GID of the user who owns the local files -e PUID=1000 - for UserID - This should match the UID of the user who owns the local files